Donor Conceived and just turned 16 years old?

 Donor Conceived people who are 16 years old or over can find out their parents donor’s:

-• The donors year and country of birth
+• year and country of birth

-• The donors marital status
+• marital status when they donated

 • If the donor had any children at the time of donation, how many and their gender